SyntaxOops/autosuggest/README.md

 > Clear caches and you're ready to go!

+---

 ### Note

 The extension provides an abstract service class, `AbstractExtbaseSuggestService.php`.<br>
 This class can be extended to create *Extbase*-based suggest services, allowing you to fetch data using queries, repositories, or other Extbase mechanisms.

+---

+### Contributing

+Contributions are welcome!
+Please fork the repository and submit a pull request with improvements or bug fixes.

+---

+### License

+MIT License – see the LICENSE file for details.